 Should disaster victims be empowered to create their own recovery?
 Communitere is an international disaster nonprofit operating that creates dynamic, collaborative hubs in communities affected by disaster, empowering residents to take an active role in their own recovery.

 Can a museum help people face and resolve conflict?
 The Conflictorium is a participatory museum that addresses the theme of conflict.
 It uses art and interactive exhibits to neutrally address how conflicts begin and how they can be resolved.

 How can design address colonization and displacement?
-Palestine based Decolonizing Architecture Art Residency (DAAR) is an architectural studio and residency program that combines spatial interventions, theoretical writings and collective learning to address colonization, conflict and displacement.
+Decolonizing Architecture Art Residency (DAAR) is an architectural studio, collective of architects, and a residency program based in Beit Sahour, Palestine.

 Is there a relationship between architecture, planning, politics and human rights?
 The Foundation for Achieving Seamless Territory (FAST) is a think tank founded from a desire to spark a discussion about how political powers use architecture and architects to implement ideological agendas.